He's surprised the first time he sees her.

 "I just don't like losing," he says to Natasha, and Natasha nods, like she gets that it's so much more than that.

 They have the same skating style.
 Gallina is happy about it, says that Natasha makes Loki better.
-She probably does, too, and that's the thing about her, when she smirks and does something incredible like a quadruple axel with almost no warm-up at all, it makes Loki want to be right up there with her, makes him want to practice until his muscles ache and he's sweating and triumphant.
+She probably does, too, and that's the thing about her, when she smirks and does something incredible with almost no warm-up at all, it makes Loki want to be right up there with her, makes him want to practice until his muscles ache and he's sweaty and triumphant.

 "Thank you," he says once as they head out.
 He doesn't say thank you a lot, but she deserves it.